SyedMuhammadRehan/SyedMuhammadRehan/README.md

 I specialize in bridging the gap between complex backend ecosystems, modern AI, and beautiful cross-platform UIs.
 I have deep experience integrating diverse backend architectures and microservices, from standard REST and GraphQL to high-performance gRPC, alongside managing scalable cloud infrastructures and ensuring production-grade app stability through robust monitoring pipelines.

 Currently, I'm pioneering **Loop Engineering**: designing constraint, verification, and adversarial QA cycles that let autonomous AI coding agents work reliably without human babysitting at every step.
+My `ticket-loop-harness` plugin for Claude Code is a working implementation of this, complete with a sealed receipt chain and a 150+ test suite.
 I'm actively learning Python to bridge Flutter frontends with these AI backends.

 💡 I don't just build screens.
 I build scalable, intelligent products, and the autonomous systems that help engineer them.